samuelsaar/timber-deck/JOURNAL.md

+---
-title: "Timber Deck"
+Title: "Timber Deck"
-author: "Samuel Saar"
+Author: "Samuel Saar"
-description: "A compact arm based personal computer with a custom keyboard built inside a wooden box"
+Description: "A compact arm based personal computer with a custom keyboard built inside a wooden box"
-created_at: "2025-06-25"
+Created_at: "2025-06-25"
+---